 Your franchisor will, however, recommend the type of equipment that you purchase and use, as well as how you promote and market the business.

 Another big benefit of buying into a franchise is the name recognition that you will get.
-Many franchises have well-known names that are easily recognized by your potential customers.
+Many franchises have well-known names that are easily recognized by potential customers.

 This helps a great deal when you run promotions, as you don’t have to “sell” your customers on the company as much as you would a “no-name” company.